wanq501/PEFE-Det/README.md

 ```

-This project also utilizes the [Det-Fly](https://github.com/Jake-WU/Det-Fly) dataset for training and evaluation.
+This project utilizes the [Det-Fly](https://github.com/Jake-WU/Det-Fly) dataset for training and evaluation.

 ```
 @article{Det-Fly,